 An application in Xedge can also include web applications.
 This is possible if the application is 'LSP enabled'.
 To make an application 'LSP enabled', you need to adjust its settings through the 'Application Configuration' menu.
 In simpler terms, the 'LSP enabled' setting allows your application to include and manage web applications.
 This is done through the 'Application Configuration' dialog.
 We'll delve into the specifics of web applications and 'LSP enabled' applications in detail later.

 Every .preload file and .xlua file in an Xedge application runs in its own unique Lua environment.
 This means they operate separately and independently from each other.
-However, it's important to note that .xlua files do inherit elements from the .preload file.
+However, it's important to note that .xlua files inherit elements from the .preload file.
 This means that any functions, variables, or libraries defined in the .preload file can be used by the .xlua files.
 Further, each .preload file inherits from the global environment.
-This means that any elements defined in the global environment are also accessible to the .preload file and, by extension, the .xlua files.
+This means that any elements defined in the global environment are also accessible to the .preload file and the .xlua files.
 Think of these environments like a stack of individual sheets, where each sheet represents an environment.
 The global environment is at the top, the .preload file environment is in the middle, and the .xlua file environments are at the bottom.
-This relationship is illustrated in Figure 2.
+This relationship is illustrated in figure 1.

 The .xlua files are the cornerstones of the Lua REPL.
 Each running .xlua file should be considered as an independent program.
 Saving this file terminates any previous version, and the new version is loaded and executed.
-By separating Lua into individual programs, developers can work on one program while having separate programs run independently, streamlining the development process.
+By separating Lua into individual programs, developers can work on one program while having separate programs run independently, enabling development in a running system.

 An '.xlua' file is typically used to write non visual programs that interact with hardware resources, such as GPIO, or to operate as an MQTT client.
 However, it's not designed for creating web applications (visual applications).